Tuition & Fees

 Motor vehicle charges

 All students must register their vehicle and properly display a parking permit at all times.
 A parking permit allows students the opportunity to utilize campus parking facilities when a space is available.
 It does not guarantee a parking space will always be available.
 If no parking permits are available at the time of the request, a student will be placed on a waiting list until a permit is available.
-Further information is available in the Monmouth College Parking Rules and Regulations brochure or at www.monmouthcollege.edu/parking-regulations .
+Further information is available at the Monmouth College parking rules and regulations website or in the associated brochure.

 The fee is charged to a person cashing a check which is returned to the College due to insufficient funds in the account to cover the amount of the check.

 Tuition, per course credit $3,850.00